aoxborrow/fvang/README.md

 0. Clone your repo onto the server into your user's home folder, e.g. `/home/ubuntu/fvang`.
 You will probably need to install and configure your Git client to do this.

-0. Run the Ansible provisioning script for production.
-It will install Ansible and run the production playbook:
+0. Run the Ansible production playbook.
+It will install Ansible and provision the server, automatically starting Gunicorn and NGINX:
     ```sh
     cd fvang
     ansible/provision.sh prod.yml
-    ```

-0. Start Gunicorn:
-    ```sh
-    sudo supervisorctl start fvang
-    ```

-0. Start NGINX:
-    ```sh
-    sudo service nginx start
     ```

 0. **Profit** :heavy_check_mark: